langge-sun/Modelling-Cycling-Crash-Severity-and-Spatial-Inequalities-in-the-UK-Using-Machine-Learning-and-GIS/README.md

 # Modelling Cycling Crash Severity and Spatial Inequalities in the UK Using Machine Learning and GIS

-Analysis notebook for a dissertation project modelling cycling crash severity and spatial inequalities across UK cities (Birmingham, London, Manchester), using machine learning (LightGBM / Random Forest with SHAP explainability) and GIS-based exposure normalisation.
+Analysis notebook for a dissertation project modelling cycling crash severity and spatial inequalities across UK regions (West Midlands, Great London, Great Manchester), using machine learning (LightGBM / Random Forest with SHAP explainability) and GIS-based exposure normalisation.

 ## Contents